How it works

 Include all platforms involved

-You can request one review that spans website, portal, documents, iOS, Android, or a combination when the user journey crosses surfaces.
+You can request one review that spans website, portal, documents, iOS, Android, or a combination when the same task crosses platforms.

 Add timing or delivery context

-Launch deadlines, redesign work, procurement requests, fix sprints, or known pain points help shape the right engagement size.
+Launch deadlines, redesign work, procurement requests, fix sprints, or known pain points help shape the right review size.